The Safety and Awareness for Elders (SAFE) project was designed to:

 - Hosted 12 community presentations to interested organizations, front-line workers and seniors; developed materials and resources, including a website.

-- Launched Safety Awareness For Elders (S.A.F.E.) program on June 15, 2016, World Elder Abuse Awareness Day, with speeches and some high profile recent examples of local elder abuse.
+- They launched Safety Awareness For Elders (S.A.F.E.) program on June 15, 2016, World Elder Abuse Awareness Day, with speeches and some high profile recent examples of local elder abuse.

 - Members of S.A.F.E. educate seniors, family members and caregivers about recognizing the signs of abuse and provide prevention tips and key resources to seniors at risk.